pablojorge/gtk-viewer/README.md

 # GTK Viewer

 Simple multimedia viewer written in Python.
-I created it to organize large collections of files, so my main goal was to make it comfortable to use (it has many single-key shortcuts) and to be versatile, so it can preview many different types of images, animated GIFs, PDF files, video files, and so on.
+I created it to organize large collections of files, so my main goal was to make it comfortable to use (it has many single-key shortcuts) and to be versatile, so it can preview many different types of images, animated GIFs, PDF files, EPub files, video files, and so on.

 ## Viewing files